SebastianBathrick/SkimSkript/README.md

 ```python
 print("Hello World")
 ```
-Then in a terminal of your choice type the path of **skimskript.exe** and your **.skim file path** as an argument.
+Then, in a terminal of your choice, type the path of **skimskript.exe** and your **.skim file path** as an argument.
 It should look something like this:
 ```bash
 PS C:\Users\sebas> skimskript HelloWorld.skim
 ```
 ## 2. ) Ignored Content
 ### 2.1 ) Comments
-To comment, use the pound sign (i.e. ```#```) at the end of a line followed by your comment:
+To comment, use the pound sign (i.e., ```#```) at the end of a line followed by your comment:
 ```python
 # This is a comment
 ```

 ### 2.2 ) Symbols
 When it comes to non-alphabetic and non-numeric symbols, SkimSkript gives you quite a bit of leeway.
-Essentially, you can use any symbol not on this table without interfering with your program. <br><br>
+You can use any symbol not on this table without interfering with your program. <br><br>
 **Reserved Symbols:**
 |+   | -  |*   | /  |%   | >  |
 | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ |